Natural Dog Health Remedies

 What is Acupuncture?

-Acupoints are not random but run along "meridians", which connect the entire body and are the pathways through which the "Qi" (pronounced as "chee"), or life force energy, circulates.
 Although the meridians run deep in the body, they surface at certain points on the skin.
-These acupoints are where the meridians can be accessed in order to creat change in the associated organs or structures.
-According to Chinese acupuncture literature, there are 12 major meridians and 365 acupoints in the body.
+These acupoints are where the meridians can be accessed in order to creat change in the associated body organs or structures.

-In Eastern medicine, it is theorized that disorders or diseases occur when the "Qi" is out of balance.
-Acupuncture is one treatment option that can be used to rebalance the body and create harmony of Qi.
+In Eastern medicine, the thinking is that disorders or diseases occur when the "Qi" is out of balance.

 Acupuncture is NOT appropriate for major acute diseases or emergencies (e.g. broken bones, overwhelming viral or bacterial infections).
-However, it is a great alternative or complementary treatment for chronic diseases.

 • Musculoskeletal Problems: osteoarthritis, hip dysplasia, chronic degenerative joint disease, intervertebral disc disease, tendonitis, sprains and muscle spasms.